Date: 10 November 2017. Glass Dishes

 Start your life afloat with what pleases you.

-Jettison quickly what doesn't work.
+Jettison quickly what does not please you.
 No matter what choices you make

 today, they may not suit you down the river.